sib-swiss/containers-introduction-training/docs/course_material/singularity.md

 **Exercise:** Run the `figlet` container interactively.
 Do you have the same user privileges as if you were on the host?
 How is that with `docker`?

 ??? done "Answer"
+    A command like `whoami` will result in your username printed at stdout:

+    ```
+    Singularity> whoami
+    myusername
+    Singularity> id
+    uid=1030(myusername) gid=1031(myusername) groups=1031(myusername),1001(condausers)
+    Singularity> groups
+    myusername condausers
+    ```

-    A command like `whoami` will result in your username printed at stdout.
-You have exactly the same privileges inside the singularity container as on the host.
+    With singularity, you have the same privileges inside the singularity container as on the host.
 If you do this in the docker container (based on the same image), you'll get output like this:

     ```
     root@a3d6e59dc19d:/# whoami